 To access the Mount Fernie hiking trail head west out of town and turn left at the bridge over the Elk River, just past the Bridge Bistro.
 Turning off Highway 3, hikers follow Riverside Road before taking the first left onto Beach Street and continuing.
 When Beach Street curves round to the right it turns into Burma Road, continue for 0.25 miles before parking off the road at the trailhead sign.

-The extremely popular hike begins by walking up the privately owned Mutz Creek hydro access road, crossing under the powerline hikers need to take the right fork in the road.
+The extremely popular hike begins by walking up the privately owned Mutz Creek hydro access road, crossing under the powerlines hikers need to take the right fork in the road.
 The road then climbs steadily to clearing known as the Moccasin, which offers great views of the Elk Valley, Fernie and Morrissey Ridge.

 For those wishing to continue to the summit of Mount Fernie, the trail becomes a lot steeper.
-Climbing straight up a steep, gravely scree slope, the ascent is around 0.6 miles rising around 380 meters.
+Climbing straight up a steep, gravelly scree slope, the ascent is around 0.6 miles rising around 380 metres.
 The views are once again well worth the extra effort.
 Those who do make it to the summit will be rewarded with views of the Three Sisters, Mount Proctor and Mount Hosmer.

 The highest point in Fernie at 7,000 feet, the Three Sisters is a dominant sight in the Elk Valley.
-While it doesn’t hover over the town to such an extent as Mount Fernie but it is impossible to miss the imposing peaks of the Three Sisters.
+While it doesn’t hover over the town to such an extent as Mount Fernie it is impossible to miss the imposing peaks of the Three Sisters.

 Catching the first of the morning rays and one of the last peaks to lose it in the evening, the Three Sisters trail is a challenging high elevation hike.
-As with other Elk Valley hikes, the Three Sisters trail goes through old growth forests and alpine meadows and offers up close views of Olivia Creek.
+As with other Elk Valley hikes, the Three Sisters trail goes through old growth forests and alpine meadows and offers close views of Olivia Creek.

 To access the Three Sisters, hikers must travel around five miles along the Hartley Lake Road to the first left turn past Hartley Lake itself.
 Entering a dirt track, which is accessible by those with four-wheel drive vehicles, you travel 1.5 miles before the trails starts.
 The approach to the Three Sisters is from the back.